-- Run via a batch system - on ARCHER we use the Portable Batch System (PBS) - submit a script that then launches your program - In MPP-templates/ is a standard batch script: mpibatch.pbs - make a copy of this file with a name that matches your executable, e.g. - user@archer\$ cp archermpi.pbs hello.pbs - Submit: qsub -q short hello.pbs - short queue is for jobs less than 20 minutes - you will need to alter NPROCS (the argument to "aprun") by hand - ... and select more than one node for more than 24 processes - output will appear in a file called hello.pbs.oxxxxx - can follow job progress using qstat command - script also times your program using the Unix "time" command - full instructions included as comments in the template
+- Run via a batch system - on ARCHER we use the Portable Batch System (PBS) - submit a script that then launches your program - In MPP-templates/ is a standard batch script: archermpi.pbs - make a copy of this file with a name that matches your executable, e.g. - user@archer\$ cp archermpi.pbs hello.pbs - Submit: qsub -q RXXXXXX hello.pbs - you will need to alter NPROCS (the argument to "aprun") by hand - ... and select more than one node for more than 24 processes - output will appear in a file called hello.pbs.oxxxxx - can follow job progress using qstat command - script also times your program using the Unix "time" command - full instructions included as comments in the template - If there is no reserved queue - qsub -q short hello.pbs - short queue is for small jobs less than 20 minutes during working hours